rpm-software-management/rpmlint/README.md

 `$XDG_CONFIG_HOME/rpmlint/*config`

-Configuration itself is a normal ini file where for some basic inspiration you can check up `rpmlint/configdefaults.toml` which specifies format/defaults.
+Configuration itself is a toml file where for some basic inspiration you can check up `rpmlint/configdefaults.toml` which specifies format/defaults.

 Additional option to control rpmlint behaviour is addition of rpmlintrc file